Schlechtwetterfront/rfw/docs/guide/batching.md

 Batchers have heuristics to decide which objects get batched together and into how many batches.

 - [`SizedBatcher`](/ref/classes/SizedBatcher): Every object must provide a size.
 Each batch has a maximum size.
 The batcher then starts new batches whenever the previous ones reach their max size.

     The size is generic and can "mean" different things in different contexts.
-E.g., the [`LineBatcher`](/ref/classes/LineBatcher) is basically a re-export of the `SizedBatcher`, here size is the number of line segments.
+The [`LineBatcher`](/ref/classes/LineBatcher) (size = line segment count) and [`SpriteBatcher`](/ref/classes/SpriteBatcher) (size = number of sprites) are built on this.

 - [`MeshBatcher`](/ref/classes/MeshBatcher): Each object provides a mesh and a material.
 This is not what the batcher actually cares about, instead the meshes vertex count and the materials texture are of interest.

     The batcher "overflow" point is defined as either a max vertex count (set by the user) or a max texture count (the GPU's/driver's max texture count).
 This allows the batcher to group multiple meshes with different textures.

 - [`TextBatcher`](/ref/classes/TextBatcher): This batcher is similar to the `MeshBatcher` (glyph count and texture count) with additional handling for fonts with multiple textures etc.

 All of these derive from the base batcher and add their own heuristics into the batching.